Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsVisContoursDistances`: Label next to slider for setting the vertical distance between each contour
 - `settingsVisContoursBandHeight`: Label next to slider for setting the vertical size of each contour
 - `settingsVisRestoreDefaults`: Used to restore default values for all visualisation settings

 - `settingsVisClassRestoreDefaults`: Label on a button that restores default values for all classifications and colours
 - `settingsVisClassShowColourTable`: Label next to checkbox that opens table for defining colours for each classification
+- `settingsVisClassRename`: Label for rename button beside each user definable classification
+- `settingsVisClassSet`: Label for button that appears beside a textbox when renaming a user definable classification, used to confirm the new name

+##### Classifications
 - `settingsVisClassNeverClassified`: Label for classification #0
 - `settingsVisClassUnclassified`: Label for classification #1
 - `settingsVisClassGround`: Label for classification #2